Continued from – “I Am a Writer”

 I felt, however, that in some way my diligence and compassionate grieving was in itself necessary to show support.
 In my own corner of the world I followed the progress, rejoicing as islands banded together, as relief arrived, and wept for their struggles.
 And throughout it all rose that burning desire.
 “I want to be there!”

-But then the main surge would pass, and I would forget.
+But always that main surge would pass, and I would forget.
 I would not sign up for the Red Cross, and when the next disaster came, I’d still be in the same place, untrained but wishing again nobly that I was.

 Yet here was an opportunity!
 A place I had already planned to go, just slowly, with an undetermined arrival date.
-The fuzzy end point to an uncharted travel itinerary had suddenly bolted into sharp focus.
+The fuzzy end point to my uncharted travel suddenly bolted into sharp focus.
 And how convenient, as I was currently rolling in uncertainty.

 The hurricane offered me an escape fantasy, though unrealistic.
 People were leaving the islands, not going.
 And I could bring nothing to offer.
 I was a tired traveler, broke and nursing an injured shoulder.
 Or was that an excuse?
 I called my mom.

 “Sweetie,” she said, “There is nothing you can do there right now.
 People don’t have water or electricity.
 You’d be more of a burden at this point.”
-Her words sobered me, relieved my guilt, settled the flittering possibilities in my mind.
-I would be a burden, that makes for an obvious choice.
+Her words sobered me, relieved my guilt, settled the flittering possibilities.
+I would be a burden.
+Well then, that makes for an obvious choice.

 That night I lay awake, readjusting my beam of focus.
 Pulling myself back, surrendering to my own reality, and re-committing to my trek.
 I wouldn’t bail out early.
 Nothing would come save me from the effort of planning my own path, step by step, and I was starting to accept that.
-No purpose would reach out and grab me, I’d have to design my own.
+No purpose would reach out and grab me.
+I would have to design my own.
 And no man lay waiting at the end.
-I would come to be OK with that too, slowly…that would be part of the journey.
+I would come to be OK with that too, slowly.
+That would be part of the journey.